 We recognize that many of you purchased your homes in Oakland Hills due to the proximity of the golf course.
-However, Old Oakland Golf Club is a privately owned, members only facility and not affiliated with Oakland Hills Neighborhood Association.
-Old Oakland Golf Club wants to be a good neighbor and does allow pedestrian access to Oakland Hills Neighborhood Association residents during non-golfing hours for cart path use only.
-Due to safety concerns, we restrict access between 8:00 am and 8:00 pm.
-Considering golf traffic will always have priority, we request that if you see golfers in the area you are walking to please take precautionary measures to avoid injury from misguided golf balls.
-In addition, Old Oakland prohibits the use of bicycles, skateboards, scooters, or any other vehicles except for golf cars owned and operated by Old Oakland members.
-Pets must always be on a leash, and owners are expected to clean up after them.
+However, Old Oakland Golf Club is a privately owned, member's only facility and not affiliated with Oakland Hills Neighborhood Association.

+Old Oakland Golf Club wants to be a good neighbor and does allow pedestrian access to Oakland Hills Neighborhood Association residents duringnon-golfing hours for cart path use only.
+Due to safety concerns we restrict this access to 90 minutes after sunrise and 90 minutes before sunset.
+We would, however, request that if yousee golfers in the area you are walking, to please take precautionary measures to avoid injury from misguided golf balls.
+In addition, we prohibitthe use of bicycles, skateboards, scooters, or any motorized vehicles except for golf cars owned and operated by Old Oakland members.
+Pets must always be on a leash, and owners are expected to clean up after their pets.